• Skip to primary navigation

 Sweet Corn Ice Cream is a treat all on its own, scooped on an ice cream cone, in a bowl, or just eaten with a spoon right out of the container!
 My favorite topping, however, is caramel.
 Drizzle a scoop in caramel sauce or top it with some caramel corn pieces.
 It's a natural pairing that won't disappoint.
 You can also top it with crushed corn flakes or ice cream cone crumbs for crispy texture contrast.

 Top your ice cream with a drizzle of my Strawberry Simple Syrup for an extra special treat!
+Or, serve this ice cream between Blueberry Biscuits along with fresh berries for a delicious peak-summer treat.

 If you are feeling ambitious, spread graham crackers with the softened ice cream and top with a second graham cracker.
 Press the edges in crushed corn flakes and freeze again for delicious Sweet Corn Ice Cream sandwiches!